s386Fall2023/s386Fall2023.github.io/_assignments/01setup.md

 ## 9. Read the Syllabus
 Be sure to read the syllabus (available on LearningSuite) in its entirety.
 Ask me if anything is unclear.

+## 10. Submit
+Once you have finished all of these steps, submit a pdf confirming your completion of the assignment on Gradescope.